-15.2 The Partner Institution where you study will have certain obligations to you including as to the teaching of your Programme and the facilities of the Partner Institution, which should be set out and dealt with in the Partner Institution's regulations and/or student handbook.
+- 15.1 If you are studying for your Programme at a Partner Institution, you may also be subject to their student contract, regulations and conditions including their disciplinary obligations/regulations. - 15.2 The Partner Institution where you study will have certain obligations to you including as to the teaching of your Programme and the facilities of the Partner Institution.